nenad/undertaker/README.md

 *Note*: You will also have to have `opcache` enabled as there is a bug in the `tombs` extension which duplicates functions if it is not enabled.

-### Setting up preloader
+### Setting up the PHP preloader

-Put the `preloader/undertaker.php` file somewhere on the disk where your `php-fpm` process runs and make sure it's readable by the FPM process.
-Usually FPM master process runs as root, so in most cases this will work out of the box.
+1. Require `nenad.dev/undertaker` in your `composer.json` file.
+1. Create a [preloading file](https://github.com/nenad/undertaker-php/blob/master/preloader.php) on the target system.

+The preloading file must be accessible by the `php-fpm` process, so make sure it's on the same system.
+You can modify this file to load any directories you want by calling the `Preloader::load` method on all the directories you want to preload.

 ### Run undertaker